 When an 18-wheeler is in an accident with a car or SUV of any size, the collision is likely to cause serious injury to the car driver and passengers.
 If the truck driver is under pressure to deliver cargo at a certain time because of unrealistic truck schedules, truck driver fatigue can add to the seriousness of the accident.

-At Snyder & Wenner, P.C. in Phoenix, Arizona, we devote the time necessary to every client we represent.
+At Snyder & Wenner, P.C. a truck accident law firm, we devote the time necessary to every client we represent in Phoenix and Tucson, AZ.
 A truck accident case requires careful investigation to determine the causes of the accident—driver fatigue, cargo problems, maintenance issues, speeding, or other problems.